What is Sleep apnea?

 Sleep apnea may be treated with lifestyle changes such as losing weight, cutting down on alcohol consumption and quitting smoking.
 Nasal training devices are also commonly used to treat sleep apnea.
 Other treatment for sleep apnea may include continuous positive airway pressure, or CPAP.
 CPAP involves the patient wearing a pressurized mask over their nose while they sleep.
 The mask pumps air through the airway to keep it open.

 If your sleep apnea is directly caused by sinus issues, it may be treated with the continuous use of a neti pot.
 The use of a neti pot may bring relief to your nasal symptoms without medication by flushing out the nasal passages.
 To learn how to use a neti pot, watch this video of Dr. Gill teaching her daughter.

 If conservative treatment is unsuccessful in treating sleep apnea, there are other options available.
-Individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions, may benefit from surgery.
+Surgery may be the best treatment options for individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions.
 The goal of most surgical procedures is to remove the excess tissue from the nose or throat and open upper air passages to facilitate breathing.

-Custom made oral appliances may also be used to treat sleep apnea.
-Some devices are designed to open the throat by bringing the jaw forward, which can help to relieve snoring and mild obstructive sleep apnea.
-Left untreated, sleep apnea may cause serious problems.
+Custom made oral appliances may also treat sleep apnea.
+Some devices help open the throat by bringing the jaw forward.
+This can help relieve snoring and mild obstructive sleep apnea.
+Sleep apnea may cause serious problems if left untreated.
 Patients with sleep apnea have a higher risk of developing high blood pressure, heart failure and stroke.